 If trigger relies on target properties, specific property names should be identified in the details tag.

 To help diagnose issues and understand how associations were derived, the framework records information about how associations were derived when in debug mode.
-For more information on debug, see About Debugging.
+For more information on debug, see Section 11.3.11, "Troubleshooting and Debugging".
 It also includes additional sanity (error) checking.
 For instance, one test checks that the derivation target GUID is that of a real and current target.

 When reviewing these examples, it is helpful to remember the following concepts: